 This post may contain affiliate links.
 For more information, read my disclosure policy.

 This tutorial will show you how to blind bake a pie crust for any filled pie recipe!
-Learn how to pre-bake your pie dough for cream or custard pies!
+Partially bake it (for custard pies) or fully bake pie crust before filling it (cream pies or no-bake fillings) – this recipe teaches you how to do both!

 Why blind bake pie crust?

-Have you ever heard the term “blind bake” before?
 Blind baking, or baking blind (or pre-baking) is the process of baking a pie crust without filling.
-This method is used when you’re going to be filling a pie crust with an unbaked filling, like a cream pie or lemon meringue.
+This method is used when you’re going to be filling a pie crust with an unbaked filling, like a banana cream pie.
+Partially baking a crust (par-baking) is done for pies where the crust needs a head start to bake through, like lemon meringue pie or custard pie.

 - Rice